 Malachi 3:1 “See, I will send my messenger, who will PREPARE THE WAY before me.

 Jesus said you didn’t only go out to the wilderness to see “a prophet.”
 You went out to see “the prophet.”
-The prophet the other prophets prophesied about who must come before Messiah came.
+The prophet – the other prophets prophesied about who must come before Messiah came.
 All other prophets only talked about the Messiah.
 John saw and identified the Messiah.
 John was the “bridge” from the Old Covenant to the New Covenant, and John was the last Old Testament prophet and the first New Testament prophet.
-Without a doubt, John physically pointed you to the Lamb of God who would take away the sin of the world.
+Without a doubt, John physically pointed you to the Lamb of God, who would take away the sin of the world.
 That made John the greatest.

 Greater than John Luke

 Jesus said that’s why you walked fifty miles in the desert.
-That’s why you tolerated an eccentric guy with all his idiosyncrasies, calling you snakes, commanding you to repent, shoving you into water for all to see you sinned.
+That’s why you tolerated an eccentric guy with all his idiosyncrasies, calling you snakes, commanding you to repent, shoving you into the water for all to see you sinned.
 You went because you knew John was pointing you to God.

 Why do you drive here every Sunday?
 I hope it’s not to see and hear “froufrou.”
-I pray the primary reason you get up, dressed, and come here every week, some from many miles away, allow me to dedicate your children, perform your marriages, bury your loved ones, shove you into water, and preach to you is so I can help point you to God and his kingdom.
+I pray the primary reason you get up, dressed, and come here every week, some from many miles away, allow me to dedicate your children, perform your marriages, bury your loved ones, shove you into the water, and preach to you is so I can help point you to God and his kingdom.

 Jesus did not stop with John’s greatness.
 Let’s read the remainder of that verse.